Trivalent Chromium Finishing Market Size and Share

 Recent Industry Developments

-- April 2025: Quaker Houghton announced acquisition of Dipsol Chemicals Co., Ltd. for approximately USD 153 million, expanding advanced solutions portfolio in plating chemicals for automotive and industrial applications.
+- April 2025: Quaker Houghton announced the acquisition of Dipsol Chemicals Co., Ltd. for approximately USD 153 million, expanding its advanced solutions portfolio in plating chemicals for automotive and industrial applications.
 The transaction strengthens Quaker Houghton's position in the Asian market and adds specialized trivalent chromium technologies to its product portfolio.

 Global Trivalent Chromium Finishing Market Report Scope